mt-digital/polarization/README.md

 this work for review.

 Our focus here is on the software that powers our results, and not the social theory.
-Please see Flache and Macy's 2011 paper in the Journal of Mathematical Sociology for more information (https://www.tandfonline.com/doi/abs/10.1080/0022250X.2010.532261).
+Please see our paper on the arXiv (coming soon) and Flache and Macy's 2011 paper in the Journal of Mathematical Sociology for more information (https://www.tandfonline.com/doi/abs/10.1080/0022250X.2010.532261).

 ## Installation